Currently Enrolling Trials

 Ayvakit (avapritinib) is a kinase inhibitor.

 Ayvakit is supplied as a tablet for oral administration.
-The recommended dosage of Ayvakit is 300 mg orally once daily on an empty stomach, at least 1 hour before and 2 hours after a meal.
+Administer Ayvakit on an empty stomach, at least 1 hour before and 2 hours after a meal.
 Continue treatment until disease progression or unacceptable toxicity.
 Do not make up for a missed dose within 8 hours of the next scheduled dose.
 Do not take an additional dose if vomiting occurs after Ayvakit, but continue with the next scheduled dose.
+Scroll down to see the recommended dosing/administration for each indicaiton.

-Adverse effects associated with the use of Ayvakit may include, but are not limited to, the following:
+Adverse effects associated with the use of Ayvakit for GIST may include, but are not limited to, the following:

 - cognitive impairment